flekschas/regl-line/README.md

     2, //  right line will have a width of 2
     3, // bottom line will have a width of 3
     4, //   left line will have a width of 4
-  ]
+  ],
 });
 ```

-As with the [color gradient](#color-gradient) you can specify the width for each point on the line using a list of list of numbers.
+Similar to [color gradient](#color-gradient), you can also specify the width for each point on the line using a list of list of numbers.

 ## API